dxing97/libdiscord/README.md

 * be easy to use

 ## Building
-Currently only tested to work with Ubuntu 17.10.
+Currently only tested against Ubuntu 17.10.

 See `install.sh` for the commands you will have to run